 The Association carries out sensitivity testing on its claim reserves.
 The results of sensitivity testing are set out below, showing the impact on the surplus/(deficit) before tax, gross and net of reinsurance, and equity.
-The sensitivity analysis assumes that a change in loss ratio is driven by a change in claims incurred and that there are no reinsurance recoveries, and has been calculated excluding the impact of returns of call.
+The sensitivity analysis assumes that a change in loss ratio is driven by a change in claims incurred, and has been calculated excluding the impact of returns of call.

-Impact on surplus/(deficit) before tax and equity Increase in loss ratio by 5% 2022 £ 2021 £ Gross 1,354,859 1,041,391 Net 1,273,497 1,041,391 A 5% decrease in loss ratios would have an equal and opposit a offect
+Impact on surplus/(deficit) before tax and equity Increase in loss ratio by 5% 2023 £ 2022 £ Gross 1,609,594 1,354,859 Net 1,363,786 1,273,497 A 5% decrease in loss ratios would have an equal and opposite e effect.